Sustainable Development Goal 16

 See also Corruption-Free Religions Are Possible (2021).

 Character Counts--What Kinds of People and Organizations Do We Want to Be?
 Member Care Update (August 2014).
 This foundational Update addresses the faith-based member care and mission sector and the humanitarian sector yet is relevant across all sectors.
 This month we hold up the mirror to check out our character as it relates to our motivations, relationships, and practices...How accurate is what we see--and want to see?
 Recall that character along with competence and compassion are three core qualities needed for member care workers.
 Part One focuses on our personal character, emphasizing our capacity for self-deception plus what to do about it (five resources).
 Part Two focuses on leadership and organizational character and the importance for honesty, courage, and support in confronting hard issues (five resources).
+We conclude the Update with three current resources from the humanitarian sector that illustrate how critical and diverse feedback--sharing concerns and suggestions in an open atmosphere--is helping to improve the sector's effectiveness.
+The freedom to give feedback is one of the greatest indications of an organization's and sector's health.
+Together, all the resources in this Update are meant to encourage us to further develop a crucial reflection of our character--our integrity-- by "telling ourselves and others the truth."

 The Pope Who Knelt--How Francis Made the Church Feel Like Home Again